From Continual Learning to SGD and Back: Better Rates for Continual Linear Models: Introduction

 \section{Introduction}

-In continual learning, tasks are presented sequentially, one at a time.
+In continual learning (CL), tasks are presented sequentially, one at a time.
 The goal is for the learner to adapt to the current task---\eg by fine-tuning using gradient-based algorithms---while retaining knowledge from previous tasks.
 A central challenge in this setting is termed \emph{catastrophic forgetting}, where expertise from earlier tasks is lost when adapting to newer ones.
 Forgetting is influenced by factors such as task similarity and overparameterization \citep{goldfarb2024theJointEffect}, and is also related to trade-offs like the plasticity-stability dilemma \citep{mermillod2013stability}.
-Continual learning is becoming increasingly important with the rise of foundation models, where retraining is prohibitively expensive and data from prior tasks is often unavailable, \eg due to privacy concerns or data retention issues.
+CL is becoming increasingly important with the rise of foundation models, where retraining is prohibitively expensive and data from prior tasks is often unavailable, \eg due to privacy or data retention constraints.

-Previous work has shown, both analytically \citep{evron2022catastrophic,evron23continualClassification,swartworth2023nearly,jung2025convergence,cai2025lastIterate} and empirically \citep{lesort2022scaling,hemati2024continual}, that forgetting diminishes over time when task ordering is cyclic or random.
-Different orderings can be explored from multiple perspectives: as a strategy to mitigate forgetting (\eg by actively ordering an agent's learning environments); as a naturally occurring phenomenon, such as periodic trends in e-commerce systems; or as a means to model and analyze widely used continual learning benchmarks, such as randomly split datasets.
+Previous work has shown, both analytically \citep[e.g.,][]{evron2022catastrophic,evron23continualClassification,swartworth2023nearly,jung2025convergence,cai2025lastIterate} and empirically \citep{lesort2022scaling,hemati2024continual}, that forgetting diminishes when tasks are ordered randomly or cyclically.
+Task orderings can be explored from multiple perspectives: as a strategy to mitigate forgetting (\eg by actively ordering an agent's learning environments); as a naturally occurring phenomenon, such as periodic trends in e-commerce; or as a means to model popular CL benchmarks, such as randomly split datasets.